Skip to content

 3. Select the firewall access control tab.

-4. Add the appropriate mail firewall policies.
+4. Add the appropriate POP and IMAP firewall policies.

 5. Update your configuration.